-Figure 5-20 Creating a filter that prompts for a value when the report runs
+Figure 5-21 Creating a filter that prompts for a value when the report runs

-- 6 Edit Parameter appears.
-On Edit Parameter, complete the following steps: - Prompt Text displays the text you entered in step 4. - In Help Text, optionally type a Tooltip to assist the user in selecting the values for which BIRT Studio displays data. - Accept the default selection of Is Required.
-To make the parameter optional, deselect Is Required. - In Display Type, select an option from the list.
-The example in Figure 5-21 shows the display type set to Text Box.
+- 7 Edit Parameter appears.
+On Edit Parameter, complete the following steps: - 1 In Prompt Text, modify the existing text, if necessary. - 2 In Help Text, optionally type a tooltip to assist the user in selecting the values for which BIRT Studio displays data.

+- 3 Accept the default selection of Is Required.
+To make the parameter optional, deselect Is Required. - 4 In Display Type, select an option from the list.
+The example in Figure 5-22 shows the display type set to Text Box. - Select the values to make available to the report user when the report runs.
+Choose Select Values.
+Select a value from the list of values that appears in Find, then press Ctrl and select the each additional value you want to display. - If you selected Text Box as the display type, select a value to set as the default.
+If you do not specify a default value, the first value you selected is set as the default value.
+The example in Figure 5-22 displays Boston as the default value.